Ethel Gray: Honours and legacy

 In June 1917 she received the Royal Red Cross, 1st class, for her work at Harefield.
-In 1919 she was appointed C.B.E. and the following year was awarded the Medaille de la Reconnaissance Française.
+In 1919 she was appointed C.B.E. and in 1926 she was awarded the Medaille de la Reconnaissance Française en bronze.

 Gray's wartime diaries span the years 1915 to 1919 and include descriptions of visits to her hospitals by dignitaries and royalty, as well as stories of deaths of patients.
 The originals are held at the Australian War Memorial.

 A portrait of Gray by Ernest Buckmaster hangs in Epworth Hospital.